 A top-level pipeline of our algorithm is illustrated in Figure 1.
-The input to our algorithm is an individual acquisition comprised of a single image and its corresponding 3D point cloud, taken from the KITTI platform, as shown in Figures 2(a) and 2(c), respectively.
+The input to our algorithm is individual acquisitions of an image and its corresponding 3D point cloud, taken from the KITTI platform, as shown in Figures 2(a) and 2(c), respectively.
 The camera and lidar sensors are calibrated with respect to each other; Figure 2(b) shows the example point cloud projected onto an image.

 As seen in Figure 1, our algorithm is comprised of the following steps:

 - Multi-level segmentation: Segmentation is first performed in each modality at two levels: a low or finer level and a high or coarser level.
-Segments on the low-level segmentation are used to perform inference. - Feature Extraction: Each segment from the low-level is associated to an overlapping segment from the higher-level.
-Features are extracted from the low-level segments, and concatenated with the features from their associated high-level segments. - Classification and Fusion: Segments are first classified using unimodal image or point cloud-only classifiers.
-Segments which are within the overlapping coverage of both sensing modalities are then reclassified by fusing the soft outputs from the unimodal classifiers. - Post-processing CRF: A pairwise CRF is used as a post-processing step to enforce spatial consistency.
+Segments on the low-level segmentation are used to perform inference. - Feature Extraction: Each segment from the low level is associated to an overlapping segment from the higherlevel.
+Features are extracted from the low-level segments, and concatenated with the features from their associated high-level segments.